 - To assemble crostini, spread approximately 1 tablespoon pea puree on each crostini.
 Sprinkle on pancetta and shredded Parmesan.
 Serve immediately.

 - Using canned peas is not recommended.
 They don't have the fresh color and taste that frozen peas have.
-Fresh shelled peas will work great, though.
+Fresh shelled peas work great though.

 Husband’s take: I’m going to be honest with you guys, the concept of green pea puree usually scares Ben away.
 He’s a pretty adventurous eater, but if there are other choices, he usually passes on this one.